mssm-labmmol/gmak/README.md

 - input files
   - sort of like GROMOS, list an order of directives that must be followed (with some possibly omitted)
+- describe what is saved to state and what is recalculated